 Base salary takes into account the breadth of the position and the responsibilities, as well as the performance of the executive.
 Base salaries are compared to the median of the salaries paid for equivalent positions within the comparison groups and to salaries for equivalent positions within the Corporation.
 Such salaries are reviewed on an annual basis and annual adjustments generally come into effect on January 1st following the end of the fiscal year.
-For 2017 and 2018, the Committee approved a 2% budget for salary increases.
-Salaries paid to the Named Executive Officers are disclosed under the column "Salary" of the Summary Compensation Table in Section 6.2 and were subject to a 2% annual increase.
+For 2019, the Committee approved a 2% budget for salary increases.
+For 2020, the Committee approved a 1.5% budget for the Printing Sector and a 2% budget for the head office and for the Packaging and Media Sectors.
+Salaries paid in 2019 to the Named Executive Officers are disclosed under the column "Salary" of the Summary Compensation Table in Section 6.2 and were subject to a 2% annual increase with the exception of Mr. Thomas Morin who started his employment on July 1, 2019.